TiagoMA90/digital-nomads/TESTING.md

 ## Functionalities
 - By clicking on "Home," users are sent to the homepage, where the board of posts can be found.
 From here, users can browse posts and select one to read.
 - By clicking on "About," users are sent to the About page.
 Within that page, users can read the introduction and the mission goal of the website.
-Users may navigate to the Registration and Login pages.
 - By clicking on "Register", users are sent to Register Form page.
-Within that page, users may give in a Username and Password(x2) in order to create an account.
+Within that page, users may give in a Username, E-mail and Password(2/2) in order to create an account.
 Once the "Submit" button is clicked, the account is created and Users may log in to their User account.
 - By clicking on "Login", users are requested to use their credentials (Username & Password) to access their User accounts.
 Once "Log in" is clicked, Users are in and can start CRUDing functionalities withing the website.
 - By clicking "Logout", users are logged out from their accounts and redirected to a template with a farewell message.
 - By clicking on "Post," users are redirected to the Post Form, where they must input a title & body to create a thread.
 Posts are submitted by clicking the Submit Button.
 (Users must be logged in to post; otherwise, they are prompted to visit the Login page.)
 - Once a post has been successfully created, it can be accessed and read by the entire community.
 - Authors of that particular thread can Edit, Delete, Like/Dislike and Comment on that post.
-Respectively, these functionalities are achieved by clicking the following icons at the end of the thread: the "Pencil," "Bin," "Heart," and the "Add Comment" links.
+Respectively, these functionalities are achieved by clicking the respective icons at the end of the thread: the "Pencil," "Bin," "Heart," and the "Add Comment" links.
 - Other users can Like/Dislike and/or Comment on that post by clicking the same icons mentioned above.
 - Comments cannot be Updated or Deleted by anyone once submitted, except by administrators.
 To submit a comment on the Comment page, users must click the "Submit Comment" button, once the body has been populated.
 - By clicking on "Profile," users are sent to the settings panel, where one can Read, Update or Delete the profile.
-- Inside the Profile page, Users may Edit the Username, Profile Picture and E-Mail by clicking the "Update Button.
+- Inside the Profile page, Users may Edit the Username, Profile Picture and E-Mail by clicking the "Update Button".
 Users can also Delete the Profile by clicking the "Delete Profile" Button.
-Once the Profile is deleted the account is eliminated along with the Posts and Comments associated with that account.
+Once the Profile is deleted the account is eliminated along with the Posts, Comments & Likes associated with that particular account.
-- By inputting characters/words in the Seach box, Users may filter Posts with a particular word of interest.
-Once the "Magnifying Glass" is clicked, the Website retrieves Posts containing words in the Title, Body or Username of a Post.
-Users may click a particluar post, after retrieved, to open and read it.
+- By inputting characters/words in the Seach box, Users may filter Posts with a word of interest.
+Once the magnifying glass icon is clicked, the Website retrieves Posts containing words in the Title, Body or Username of a Post.
+Users may click on a post, after retrieved, in order to open and read it.

 ## Manual testing
 Manual testing has been performed by exploiting test case scenarios.